 We often see anxiety disorders play a role in a divorce.
 In a divorce, the parent with an anxiety disorder will not be able to control his or her environment or the children’s environment as could be done in the marriage.
-Because of this, often times, an anxiety disorders rears its heads when parents are living in two different houses.
-According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM V), the criteria of a Anxiety Disorder are:
+Because of this, oftentimes, an anxiety disorder rears its heads when parents are living in two different houses.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM V), the criteria of an Anxiety Disorder are:

 - Excessive anxiety and worry (apprehensive expectation), occurring more days than not for at least 6 months, about a number of events or activities (such as work or school performance).

 - The individual finds it difficult to control the worry.